helloworld-UwU/agar3000/README.md

 Think automated colony counting isn't for you 🤨?
 Your plates are too "wild" for a machine?
 Take a photo with your smartphone and let agar3000 prove you wrong.

+Does not require hyperparameters.
+Just input path with your images and output path for results Can analyse up to 30 images per minut in normal mode and up to 80 images per minut with GPU acceleration.

 ## Requirements
 <details>
   <summary markdown="span">Click to expand</summary>